 - As with any evaluation, this evaluation only shows that the evaluated configuration meets the security claims made, with a certain level of assurance.
-The level of assurance for this evaluation is defined within the collaborative Protection Profile for Network Devices, Version 1.1, 27 February 2015, including all relevant NIAP Technical Decisions.
+The level of assurance for this evaluation is defined within the collaborative Protection Profile for Network Devices, Version 2.0 + Errata 20180314, 14 March 2018, including all relevant NIAP Technical Decisions.
 A subset of the "optional" and "selection-based" security requirements defined in the NDcPP are claimed by the TOE and documented in the ST. - Consistent with the expectations of the Protection Profile, this evaluation did not specifically search for, nor seriously attempt to counter, vulnerabilities that were not "obvious" or vulnerabilities to security functionality not claimed in the ST. The CEM defines an "obvious" vulnerability as one that is easily exploited with a minimum of understanding of the TOE, technical sophistication and resources. - The functionality evaluated is scoped exclusively to the security functional requirements specified in the Security Target.
-The network performance monitoring, traffic analysis, and reporting functionality included in the product and described in Section 1.3 of the Security Target was not assessed as part of this evaluation.
+The security monitoring of network traffic using IDS methods and statistical anomaly detection in order to safeguard networks against cyber-attacks functionality included in the product and described in Section 1.3 of the Security Target was not assessed as part of this evaluation.
 All other functionality provided by the devices needs to be assessed separately and no further conclusions can be drawn about their effectiveness.

-The evaluated configuration of the TOE is the NIKSUN NetOmni 8940 appliance described in Table 2 running the NIKSUN NetOmni Everest version 5.0.1.2 software.
+The evaluated configuration of the TOE is the NIKSUN NetDetector/NetVCR 10440 appliance described in Table 2 running the NIKSUN NetDetector/NetVCR Everest software version 5.1.2.0 software.
 In the evaluated configuration, the TOE uses TLS/HTTPS to secure remote web-based administration, SSH to secure remote command-line administration, and TLS, HTTPS and SSH to secure transmissions of security-relevant data from the TOE to external entities such as authentication server and syslog.
-The TOE includes administrative guidance in order to instruct Administrators in the secure installation and operation of the TOE.
+The TOE includes administrative guidance in order to instruct Security Administrators in the secure installation and operation of the TOE.
 Adherence to this guidance is sufficient to ensure that the TOE is operated in accordance with its evaluated configuration.